mrthreeplates/TRS-80_floppy_remapper/README.md

 the [USB HxC emulator](http://hxc2001.free.fr/floppy_drive_emulator/).
 This avoids the need to take apart the computer, swap cables or replace your internal vintage floppy drives.

+When combined with a [M3SE](http://bartlettlabs.com/M3SE/) or [FreHD](http://www.vecoven.com/trs80/trs80.html), the remapper can be used to conveniently remap the two internal drives (e.g. to access an emulator, or other external drive).

-Additionally, this board adds support for two external floppy drives on Model 4P computers (which previously only supported two internal drives).
+As a bonus, this board adds support for two external floppy drives on Model 4P computers (which previously only supported two internal drives).
 Inspiration for this feature came from a [January 1986 80 Micro article](https://colorcomputerarchive.com/repo/Documents/Magazines/80%20Micro/1986/80%20Micro%20-%208601%20-%20January%201986.pdf), while significantly reducing the modifications needed.